 For instance, if a department store clerk assaults a customer, the store would not be liable unless it had reason to know the clerk was dangerous.
 This is because assaulting people is not something an employer expects its clerks to do.

 However, in some cases, an employer does expect its employees to act with force or the threat of force.
 In such cases, the employer may be "vicariously" (indirectly) liable for its employee's actions.
 This is known as respondeat superior law.

 "Respondeat superior" is a Latin phrase meaning "let the master answer."
 It means that an employer should answer for the actions of its employees when the employee was acting in furtherance of the employer's business.

-When does "respondeat superior" apply to a co-worker assault in California?
+When does "respondeat superior" apply to a co-worker assault?

 - An employee is acting within the ordinary scope of his or her employment,